lkachury/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## Overview
-Explain the purpose of the new analysis.

-Background
-V. Isualize has given you and Omar a brand-new assignment.
-Using your Python skills and knowledge of Pandas, you’ll create a summary DataFrame of the ride-sharing data by city type.
-Then, using Pandas and Matplotlib, you’ll create a multiple-line graph that shows the total weekly fares for each city type.
-Finally, you’ll submit a written report that summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.
+Pyber is a python based ride sharing app that operates in urban, suburban, and rural cities.
+The purpose of this analysis is to determine how the data differs by city type and how those differences can be used by decision-makers at PyBer.
+Python and Pandas functions will be used to create a summary DataFrame of the ride-sharing data by city type and then Matplotlib and new Pandas functions will be used to create a multiple-line graph depicting the total weekly fares for each city type.

 ## Resources
 ### Data Source